Edmund Addo

-Edmund Addo (born 17 May 2000) is a Ghanaian professional footballer who plays as a midfielder for Serbian SuperLiga club Spartak Subotica and the Ghana national team.
+Edmund Addo (born 17 May 2000) is a Ghanaian professional footballer who plays as a midfielder for OFK Beograd on loan from Red Star Belgrade, and the Ghana national team.

 Club career

-FK Senica
+Senica

 Addo made his Fortuna Liga debut for Senica against AS Trenčín on 16 February 2019.
-Addo was fielded as a late replacement for Eric Ramírez, in an effor to salvage something out of this away fixture played in Myjava.
+Addo was fielded as a late replacement for Eric Ramírez, in an effort to salvage something out of this away fixture played in Myjava.
 Senica was two down after goals by Čataković and Ubbink but Paur had struck a third goal, finalising the score of the match to 3–0.

 Sheriff Tiraspol

 On 14 July 2021, Sheriff Tiraspol announced the signing of Addo.
 In his first season, he played 34 matches including six in the UEFA Champions League and one in the Europa League as Sheriff won the double, the Moldovan National Division and the Moldovan Cup.

 Spartak Subotica

 Following speculation on his possible transfer to Red Star Belgrade, on 10 January 2023 Addo joined fellow Serbian side Spartak Subotica, signing a contract until June 2025 with the club.